Europe Working Holiday Visas for Australian Citizens

 Inside the Schengen Area, there are generally no internal border controls between countries.
 Except in specific emergencies like the COVID-19 pandemic, people can freely travel between Schengen Area nations without any passport checks or customs controls.
 This makes travel within Europe much easier!

-Of the countries that form the European Union, four are not currently part of the Schengen Area:
+Of the countries that form the European Union, two are not currently part of the Schengen Area:

-The latter three countries recently joined the EU and are planning to join the Schengen Area in the future.
+Cyprus recently joined the EU and is planning to join the Schengen Area in the future, but Ireland remains part of the Common Travel Area with the UK.

 Similarly, there are numerous countries that are not EU members but are part of the Schengen Area:

-The borders of the small nations of San Marino, Monaco, Vatican City and Andorra are also open, although these countries are not officially part of the Schengen visa-free zone.
+The borders of the small nations of San Marino, Monaco, Vatican City and Andorra are also open.
+These countries are not officially part of the Schengen visa-free zone, but they are de facto members since there are no border controls between them and neighbouring Schengen countries.

-Travelling inside the Schengen Area with a working holiday visa
+Travelling inside the Schengen Area with a Europe working holiday visa

 A working holiday visa from one of these countries does not permit you to live or work in other Schengen Area countries.
 You can only live and work in the country that issued your visa or residence permit.